cjsindt/Tortilla/README.md

 Up next is to fill out those instructions and test to see if the parse tree is working.

+When testing the parse tree, I noticed that the instruction was being read one byte at a time, so I fixed that.
+Now instructions are reading correctly.
+The only way to know if it is actually working is to get a display running.

 ### Accomplishments

 - Instruction parse tree
 - Fixed OpCode class
+- Fix instruction reading (was reading one byte, not two)

 ## Feb 2 - Feb 16